Please see Local Offer link for more information from Durham County Council.

 Examples of the specialists that we work with are:

 - CAMHs – Child and Adolescent Mental Health Service

 - Autism and Social Interaction Team

 What training have the staff supporting SEND students received?

 All staff within school have completed their Level 1 in Child Protection.
 All Learning Support staff follow the same Continued Professional Development (CPD) programme as teaching staff within the school.
 Recent CPD has included training on:

 Staff CPD is sometimes run on a ‘carousel basis’, allowing staff to opt into areas of development that they feel will develop their skills and practice.
 Some areas of CPD are linked to staff “Performance Management” targets, again supporting the member of staff through their personal professional development over the year.
-Support staff and teaching staff working closely with students with SEND and have accessed training delivered by specialist professionals in Dyslexia, Dyspraxia, Dyscalculia, ASD, Literacy and Access Arrangements.
+Support staff and teaching staff working closely with students with SEND and have accessed training delivered by specialist professionals in Dyslexia, Dyspraxia, Supporting a visually Impaired Student, Dyscalculia, Anxiety, Trauma, ASC, Literacy, ADHD and Access Arrangements.

 What happens if my child has SEND needs and moves to the school later in the school year?

 If a child joins the school with specific needs, careful transition arrangements are implemented and planning meetings are held to ensure a successful transition for the student.
 It is vitally important that parents inform school of any specialist arrangements, needs and provision that may be required for their child at the transition planning stage, particularly medical or learning needs, to ensure that provision is available and in place for their starting day at Seaham High School.